Safe and Responsible Business

 We are committed to respecting and upholding the human rights of our people, and those who may be impacted by our operations and business activities.
 The mining and metals industry faces increased scrutiny over its human rights obligations and approaches, and Orica is working to meet stakeholder expectations and support the industry to raise human rights protections and processes.

-Following formal endorsement from Reconciliation Australia, Orica officially launched our first Reflect Reconciliation Action Plan (RAP) in Australia in late 2022.
-Our vision for reconciliation is a future based on mutual respect where we acknowledge and learn from our shared past and forge a path forward for a more hopeful future.
 We seek to form a genuine connection to the land and waters on which we operate by building respectful and meaningful relationships with First Nations communities who have always cared for their surrounding environments.

 We have a responsibility to understand and address modern slavery risks in our supply chain as well as our operations.